turington/talks/talk#2.md

 <br>

-_Proposals for  are closed!
+_Proposals for SQUID are closed!
 You can open an issue to propose a talk or request a talk and get a slot in next talk event_